It’s Angie back from Knick of Time, with a project that’s helping with kitchen organization and save space at the same time.

 I spray painted the pegboard, then cut lath strips to frame it.

-On the front, the lath strips are attached with a bead of E-600 glue and short finishing nails.
+Lath strips are attached on the front with a bead of E-600 glue and short finishing nails.

 On the back, I added 2 more strips of lath and attached D-ring hangers in the top two corners.
 The screw holding the hanger holds the lath strips to the pegboard as well.

-I spray painted the whole thing again so the frame would match (which logically could have all been done at one time), then it’s time to decorate and organize with it!
+I spray painted the whole thing again so the frame would match.
+Then it was time to decorate and organize with it!